 Instead, that person probably engaged with a variety of online and offline touchpoints related to sneakers.
 From there, the shopper may have researched online, searching for the ideal style and price range.
 Finally, after a thorough investigation of products, pricing, reviews as well as locations that carried the desired sneakers, the shopper visits a local retail store to complete the purchase.

-What does this mean for retail marketers?
-In short, it means that marketers need the ability to deliver rich, relevant engaging experiences at every stage of the journey -- meeting consumers with the products and services they want, with relevant, attention grabbing messaging—at the very moment the consumer needs them.
+Retailers need the ability to deliver rich, relevant engaging experiences at every stage of the journey -- meeting consumers with the products and services they want, with relevant, attention grabbing messaging—at the very moment the consumer needs them.
 It sounds simple enough, but we all know the reality.
+This is where your retail analytics tools comes in.

 Today’s multi-channel consumer landscape, combined with the 10,000 marketing messages consumers receive each day means retail brands need to stand out amid fierce competition and drive not only sales, but brand loyalty across the channels, touchpoints, and devices that consumers use most.